manikyaswathi/harp/README.md

  Execution time: 1965 seconds

 ### **Follow these steps to setup the HARP framework on a standalone Linux system:**
+* Use the below commannds to install the dependencies using pip
   ```bash
   pip install psutil
   pip install tensorflow
   pip install pandas
   pip install scikit-learn
   ```
-  Download the source code into the <install-dir>
+* Download the source code into the <install-dir>
   ```bash
   git clone https://github.com/ICICLE-ai/harp.git
   ```
-  Install Cheetah
+* Install Cheetah
   ```bash
   cd <install-dir>/harp/cheetah
   pip install --editable .
   ```
-  Ensure the scripts have '**execute**' privileges
+* Ensure the scripts have '**execute**' privileges
   ```bash
   cd <install-dir>/harp/pipeline/bin/local
   chmod 755 harp
   cd <install-dir>/harp/cheetah/bin
   chmod 755 *
   ```
-  Set the HARP pipeline and Cheetah binaries in the PATH and set the install-dir in HARP_HOME
+* Set the HARP pipeline and Cheetah binaries in the PATH and set the install-dir in HARP_HOME
   ```bash
   export PATH=<install-dir>/harp/pipeline/bin/local:<install-dir>/cheetah/bin:$PATH
   export HARP_HOME=<install-dir>
   ```
- The HARP pipeline is ready to used once the binaries are set in PATH.
+ The HARP pipeline is ready to used once the HARP_HOME and binaries are set in PATH.

-* Harp has been tested on Ownes and Pitzer (OSC) and a standalone Linux system.
+Harp has been tested on Ownes and Pitzer (OSC) and a standalone Linux system.

 ### Using HARP to profile an application and predict the execution time